waynodiablo/Oystercard/boris_bikes/boris_bikes_stage_5.md

 end
 ```

 This is a good start, however is there anywhere else where we use the magic number `20`?
 How about in our tests?
 Here's a handy blog post on the subject of [testing with magic numbers](http://blog.silvabox.com/testing-with-magic-numbers/).
 Which approach should we use here?
-Also this raises the question of whether a docking station full if the count of bikes exceeds the default capacity; or the specific capacity for that station?
+Also this raises the question of whether a docking station is full if the count of bikes exceeds the default capacity; or the specific capacity definied for that station?

 It feels like we need a `capacity` attribute for our docking station.
 But we can't introduce one without a unit test: